• Recruitment Solutions

 • Avoiding bad hires

-Among the biggest challenges for recruiters and talent acquisition professionals is the current labor market shortage.
-Some workers now accustomed to home-based work are only considering remote jobs, while others who lost jobs amid the pandemic are taking their time and looking for new, better, or even different career opportunities.
+One of the most significant challenges facing recruiters today is the ongoing labor market shortage.
+Many workers accustomed to remote work are only considering remote roles, while others impacted by pandemic layoffs are taking more time to evaluate new, better, or entirely different career paths.

 3 Critical Changes to the recruitment industry post-COVID-19